What year did you graduate from high school?

 Tell me about what your path looked like after graduating college.

 [My] path is definitely uncommon.
 Most of my friends from UVA wind up out of undergrad heading to either DC or New York.
 Considering that I’m from the area here, I chose to go to New York.
 I worked in energy finance: oil and gas, commodities, sales and trading.
-Most recently, I was at Bank of America [in] Merrill Lynch.
+Most recently, I was at Bank of America Merrill Lynch.
 I worked in the energy finance space for about three and a half years.
 At 26 years old, in 2017, I kind of had this internal voice that the work that I was doing was not fulfilling.
 I didn’t feel like I was making much of an impact.
 At that point, I was looking for something to challenge myself and try to make an impact on others in a positive way.

 How did the military come on your radar?

 My boss at Bank of America Merrill Lynch approached me and said, “Hey, I’m not sure if you’re aware of this, but the bank has a program that will allow you to leave the bank and go serve active duty, full time in the military, and if you would like to return to the bank when you’re done serving, you have the opportunity to return.”
 The reason he put that on my radar was because when I joined the team, I had mentioned that I had some military ties in my family, so he was just kind of putting that out there for me to digest.
 I honestly don’t think he thought that I would do anything with it.
-I ended up [submitting] an application to go to Army Officer Candidate School and commission as an officer, and I ended up getting accepted.
+I ended up [submitting] an application to go to Army Officer Candidate School and I ended up getting accepted.
 In June of 2018, I moved out of Manhattan, [and] left my job at Bank of America Merrill Lynch.
 By August of 2018, I shipped down to Fort Benning, Georgia, and attended basic training, joined the Army, and that started my six year career in the Army.

 Do you think you would have ended up on that path, if it wasn’t for your boss mentioning it?